negrinho/deep_architect/docs/source/tutorials/logging_and_visualization.rst

 Logging and visualization
 -------------------------

-DeepArchitect regards logging and visualization as being important aspects of an architecture search based workflow.
+Logging and visualization are important aspects of an architecture search workflow.
-Architecture search provides tremendous opportunity for insightful visualizations based on architecture search results.
+Architecture search provides tremendous opportunity to create insightful visualizations based on architecture search results.
-A large number of models can be evaluated in the same setting, meaning that some broad insights about the results can be extracted from the results of the search.
-Just compare this with the current non-architecture search workflow in machine learning.
-In such a workflow, it is hard to evaluate very diverse models as the description of the search space is ad-hoc, being only practical to express search spaces with a moderate number of simple hyperparameters.
-This tutorial also shows how to implement an evaluator and how it is used by the in a simple example to evaluate architectures coming from a simple search space.
-In DeepArchitect, we can express a search space in a standard way which is largely shared across all the frameworks and domains that we consider (only necessary to reimplement the simple modules, with the abstract modules such as substitution modules being applicable in the new domain without any changes).

-In this tutorial, we will talk a bit about how to use the logging functionalities in place for DeepArchitect.
-The logging functionality allows us to create a folder for a search experiment.
+The logging functionality in DeepArchitect allows us to create a folder for a search experiment.
-The logging folder contains a folder for each evaluation that is done during search.
+This search log folder contains a folder for each evaluation done during search.
-Each of the evaluation folders contains a component that is fixed and a component that is specified by the user.
+Each evaluation folder contains a fixed component and a component that is specified by the user.

-The fixed component contains a file with the hyperparameters values that define the architecture in the search space that is being considered in the search experiment and a file with the results obtained for that file.
+The fixed component contains a file with the hyperparameters values that define the architecture in the search space that is being considered in the search experiment and a file with the results obtained for that architecture.
 Both of these files are represented as JSON files in disk.
-The user component allows the user to write any information that may be of interest to keep for the architecture in question.
+The user component allows the user to store any information that may be of interest for each particular architecture, e.g., parameters for the evaluated model or model predictions on examples of the validation set.
-This allows, for example, to keep the actual model files that were generated as a result of evaluation or example predictions of the model evaluated.
-The logging functionality makes it convenient to manage this folder structure having a single folder per evaluation.
+The logging functionality makes it convenient to manage this folder structure with a single subfolder per evaluation.

-The logging folder for the whole search experiment also keeps user information at the search level.
-For example, if we want to keep checkpoints on the searcher as the search progress.
-We point the reader to `examples/mnist_with_logging <https://github.com/negrinho/darch/blob/master/examples/mnist_with_logging/main.py>`__ for an example usage of logging. deep_architect/search_logging contains the API definition for the logging functionality.
-We recommend the reader to go through these references if the reader wishes to get a better grasp of the logging functionality.
+The log folder for the whole search experiment keeps user information at the search level.
+For example, if we want to keep checkpoints on the searcher as the search progresses.

-Let us now look at a specific example using the logging functionality.
+We point the reader to
+`examples/mnist_with_logging <https://github.com/negrinho/darch/blob/master/examples/mnist_with_logging/main.py>`__
+for an example use of logging, and to `deep_architect/search_logging.py <https://github.com/negrinho/darch/blob/master/deep_architect/search_logging.py>`__ for the API definitions.
+We recommend the reader to go through these references to get a better grasp of the logging functionality.

+Starting Keras example to adapt for logging
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Let us start with the MNIST example in Keras adapted to DeepArchitect.
+Let us start with a Keras MNIST example (copied from the Keras website), and adapt to get a DeepArchitect example using the logging functionality.
-This was copied from the Keras website.

 .. code:: python